No denial of vaccine or essential services for want of Aadhaar: UIDAI - The Shillong Times

+No denial of vaccine or essential services for want of Aadhaar: UIDAI

-NEW DELHI, May 15: The Unique Identification Authority of India (UIDAI) on Saturday said in a statement that no one will be denied vaccine, medicine, hospitalisation or treatment for want of Aadhaar.
+New Delhi, May 15 (IANS) The Unique Identification Authority of India (UIDAI) on Saturday said in a statement that no one will be denied vaccine, medicine, hospitalisation or treatment for want of Aadhaar.

 The statement has come in the present Covid-19 pandemic situations against certain reports suggesting that vaccination and a few other essential services like hospitalisation were being denied to the residents for want of Aadhaar.